johanholmerin/style9/docs/Background.md

 export const getClass(color: keyof typeof styles) => style9(styles[color]);
 ```

 The other is using a value that's only available at the runtime, a common example being setting a user-defined image as a background.
-These are not available while compiling, and are therefor not supported.
+These are not available while compiling, and are therefore not supported.
 However, these values are one-off and limited in use, and does not suffer from being set inline.
 Or, if reuse is required, they can be set as CSS Custom Properties:

 ```typescript
 import style9 from 'style9';